 Now that we’ve covered a beginner’s skirt pattern, let’s look at a few others.

-This is one of the patterns from McCall’s cosplay line.
+This is one of the patterns from McCall’s now-defunct cosplay line.
 These patterns are super high quality and have a lot of styles and accessories that are useful for cosplay and costuming.
-Their envelopes are much larger than standard pattern sizes, making them easier to read the back.
+Their envelopes are much larger than standard pattern sizes, making them easier to read on the back.
 Each of these patterns has a difficulty scale ranging from easy to advanced depending on the skill and construction requirements.